jafreedberg/arrival-time-prediction/README.md

 - Linear Modeling Demo.Rmd This takes you through the linear modeling procecures for route 800.
 This notebook should install all required dependencies

-- SVM/NN Notebook: Dependencies: pytorch, sklearn, matplotlib, seaborn, pandas, and numpy
+- SVM/NN Notebook.ipynb: Dependencies: pytorch, sklearn, matplotlib, seaborn, pandas, and numpy

      - SVMDemo.ipynb: This file contains the support vector machine demo.
 It uses the trained model provided in svm.joblib and predicts the delay of route 800.